wp-plugins/leads/readme.txt

 Tags: leads, lead capture, lead tracking, lead collection, lead management, crm, crm tools,customer relationship management, contact management, landing page leads, extendable
 Requires at least: 3.8
 Tested up to: 3.8
-Stable Tag: 1.3.7
+Stable Tag: 1.3.8

 Track visitor activity, capture and manage incoming leads, and send collected emails to your email service provider.

 == Description ==

-> WordPress Leads works as a standalone plugin or hand in hand with [WordPress Landing Pages](http://wordpress.org/plugins/landing-pages/ "Learn more about WordPress Landing Pages") & [WordPress Calls to Action](http://wordpress.org/plugins/cta/ "Learn more about Calls to Action") to create a powerful & free lead generation system for your business.
+>WordPress Leads works as a standalone plugin or hand in hand with [WordPress Landing Pages](http://wordpress.org/plugins/landing-pages/ "Learn more about WordPress Landing Pages") & [WordPress Calls to Action](http://wordpress.org/plugins/cta/ "Learn more about Calls to Action") to create a powerful & free lead generation system for your business.

 Wordpress leads gives you powerful visitor tracking where Google Analytics leaves off ( aka tie website activity directly to a specific individual) It allows you to track every activity that a visitor takes on your site, before converting on a web form.